 Note, however, that not being verified does not mean that the page is not legitimate.
 Currently, companies cannot request that Facebook verify their pages.
 The legitimate pages of many large and legitimate websites have not been verified.

-- Use the Company's Website to Find Legitimate Facebook Pages
+Check the Company's Website for Legit Facebook Pages

 If you want to find the legitimate Facebook page of your favorite companies, start with their websites rather than a Facebook search.
 If you follow a link from the company's site, you can be confident that they endorse that page.

 t might be flattering to think that your favorite television and movie stars are trying to be your Facebook friends.
 But remember, there are millions of people on Facebook.
-If you don't have a personal relationship with a celebrity, it's unlikely that they're reaching out to you.
+Unless you happen to have a personal relationship with a celebrity, it's unlikely that they're asking to be your Facebook friend.

-By following these tips, you can avoid the risks and disappointment of falling for a Facebook contest scam.
+By following these tips, you can avoid the risks and disappointment of falling for a Facebook giveaway scam.